FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 Dockerhub already has pretty restrictive rate limiting and quotas per day.
 Using a caching layer, especially if you end up pinning many images to digests, can help speed up Renovate's duration and drastically reduce calls to the registry and avoid rate limiting.
 This is especially useful when first creating your renovate config as you may be invoking Renovate many times to observe created PRs and iterating on your config.

-> If you don't want to go to the trouble of caching during initial renovate config iteration/setup then I would suggest creating a *testing* repository to have Renovate run on.
+> If you don't want to go to the trouble of caching during initial renovate config iteration/setup then I would suggest creating a *testing*, toy monorepo repository to have Renovate run on.
 Include only a few stacks with all the image update scenarios you want to detect and use that to iterate on config building, rather than using your entire homelab monorepo as the testing grounds.
+>
+> In addition to avoiding caching this makes renovate action logs much easier to read through and speeds up the action duration.
 {: .prompt-tip}

 When Renovate is fetching updates it is making plain HTTP/S calls to the upstream registries[^no-docker-daemon-proxy] so we will use [CNCF's `distribution`](https://distribution.github.io/distribution/) image as a [pull through cache](https://distribution.github.io/distribution/recipes/mirror) in order to cache image manifest information from [each upstream registry](https://distribution.github.io/distribution/recipes/mirror/#gotcha) we want to cache for.